Superpixel-based Knowledge Infusion in Deep Neural Networks for Image Classification

 \subsection{The Coupled CNN+GNN Model}

-Our main motive in this work is to learn jointly from the image and from its superpixel representation.
+Our main motive in this work is to learn jointly from the image and its superpixel representation.
 This results in a complementary combination of a vision model (CNN) and a relational model (GNN).
-The CNN takes care of feature extraction (low-level features such as edges in initial layers to complex objects at the latter layers), while the graph-based model takes the superpixel-based radius graph and extracts relational information about the image that can act as domain-knowledge.
-A block diagram in Fig.~\ref{fig:cnngnnmodel} demonstrates this hybrid combination.
+The CNN takes care of feature extraction (low-level features such as edges in initial layers to complex objects in the latter layers).
+In contrast, the graph-based model takes the superpixel-based radius graph and extracts relational information about the image that can act as domain knowledge.
+Fig.~\ref{fig:cnngnnmodel} illustrates this hybrid combination.

-Regardless of the detailed architectural specifics, the goal is to construct a representation of the input (image) that consists of both spatial information (extracted by the CNN) and the domain information (extracted by the GNN).
-This representation can then be used to construct a feed-forward fully-connected neural network that outputs a class label for the input image.
+Regardless of the detailed architectural specifics, the goal is to construct a representation of the input (image) that consists of both the spatial information (extracted by the CNN) and the domain information (extracted by the GNN).
+This representation can then be used to construct a feedforward fully-connected neural network that outputs a class label for the input image.
 In order to train the coupled model in an end-to-end fashion and utilise the information from the combined representation adequately, we propose a simple hybrid loss as follows:

-Here $\mathcal{L}_{C}$ and $\mathcal{L}_{G}$ denote the cross-entropy loss for CNN and GNN respectively.
-The tunable parameter $\alpha$ determines the relative importance of the two models during training, i.e., a value $\alpha=0.5$ would mean that both the raw spatial information and the domain information are equally important.
+Here $\mathcal{L}_{C}$ and $\mathcal{L}_{G}$ denote the cross-entropy loss for CNN and GNN, respectively.
+The parameter $\alpha$ determines the relative importance accorded to the two models during training, i.e., a value $\alpha=0.5$ would mean that both the raw spatial information and the domain information are equally important.
 For our construction, we treat this as a tunable hyperparameter.

-For inference on the trained model (i.e., prediction), we construct hybrid logits based on the logits computed by the CNN and GNN for an input image:
+For inference on the trained model (i.e., prediction), we construct hybrid logits based on the logits computed by the CNN backbone and GNN backbone for an input image as follows:

 where $h_{C}$ and $h_{G}$ are the logits from CNN and GNN respectively.